EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

     was created inside the provided staging directory, is removed at the end of the recovery process.

-When recovering from an incremental backup, you *must* therefore either set `local_staging_path` in the global/server config *or* use the `--local-staging-path` option with the `barman recover` command.
-If you do neither of these things and attempt to recover an incremental backup then Barman fails rather than trying to guess a suitable location.
+When recovering from a block-level incremental backup, you *must* therefore either set `local_staging_path` in the global/server config *or* use the `--local-staging-path` option with the `barman recover` command.
+If you do neither of these things and attempt to recover such backup then Barman fails rather than trying to guess a suitable location.

 > **IMPORTANT:**